-Like other surety bonds, an auctioneer bond is priced as a percentage of the total bond amount that needs to be in place.
-Typically, this percentage ranges from 1 to 5%, depending on a handful of factors.
-Your personal credit, business financials, and past bond claim history dictate the rate you are offered.
-If you have bad credit, for instance, you can still get an auctioneer bond, but the percentage of the bond amount you pay may be on the higher end of the spectrum.
+Like other surety bonds, an auctioneer bond is priced as a percentage of the total bond amount.
+Typically, this percentage varies between 1 to 5%, depending on factors like personal credit, business financials, and past bond claim history.
+If you have bad credit, you can still get an auctioneer bond, but the percentage of the bond amount you pay may be higher.

 The amount of the bond you need will depend on the state where you perform your auctioneer duties.
-In certain states, a bond requirement of $10,000 may be necessary for getting your license.
-You only pay a percentage of the total, however.
-For example, if your rate is 3%, you pay $300 as your bond premium for that $10,000 auctioneer bond.
+Some states require up to $10,000 to get your license, but you’ll only pay a percentage of the total.
+For example, if your rate is 3%, you’ll pay $300 as your bond premium for your $10,000 auctioneer bond.

 How to Get an Auctioneer Bond

-Securing your auctioneer bond to meet licensing requirements is a simple process.
+Securing an auctioneer bond to meet licensing requirements is a simple process.
 You can complete a brief form online to get started, providing information about where your business is located and the amount of bond you need.
-You can also see what the cost of your auctioneer bond may be based on these details.
+The cost of your auctioneer bond may be based on these details.